SLIP 30

 Website: www.abaslip.blogspot.com

-1. The Summer of 2024 will be the thirty-second (32nd) straight Summer the Atlanta Bar Association will conduct its Summer Law Internship Program for High School Students.
-Applications will be available on or before February 9, 2024, on the Intern Program's website: www.abaslip.blogspot.com.
-Completed applications must be emailed or postmarked by Thursday, March 21, 2024.
+1. The Summer of 2025 will be the thirty-third (33rd) straight Summer the Atlanta Bar Association will conduct its Summer Law Internship Program for High School Students.
+Applications will be available on or before February 7, 2025, on the Intern Program's website: www.abaslip.blogspot.com.
+Completed applications must be emailed or postmarked by Thursday, March 20, 2025.
 For additional information, please also see our Facebook page at Atlanta Bar Association Summer Law Internship Program.

 2. We so wish we had a spot for every applicant.
 Unfortunately, however, spots are limited.
-We hope to have 35+ internships available in 2024.
+We hope to have 35+ internships available in 2025.
 If you are not selected this year, we welcome you to apply next year.
-During the Summer Law Internship Program's first thirty-one years over 908 paid Internships have been made available to Atlanta's youth.
+During the Summer Law Internship Program's first thirty-three years over 940 paid Internships have been made available to Atlanta's youth.

 4. This is a rigorous, all-in program.
 The Atlanta Bar Association Summer Law Internship Program is designed to achieve four goals: